 Cat Haven is part of the national ‘Getting to Zero’ program that aims to minimise euthanasia of healthy, treatable and re-homable animals.
-Our euthanasia rate has dropped dramatically from around 75% a decade ago to just 24% in 2015 and is still dropping!
-This has been achieved by operating programs such as our Foster Care Program, Ringworm Cats Program, Animal Support Program, Barn Buddies Program and Companion Cats Program that are saving thousands of cats’ lives.
+Our euthanasia rate has dropped dramatically from around 75% a decade ago to just 9% in 2017 and is still dropping!
+This has been achieved by operating programs such as our Foster Care Program, Ringworm Cats Program, Animal Support Program, and Companion Cats Program that are saving thousands of cats’ lives.

 Cat Haven also provides information and education about responsible cat ownership and the importance of sterilising and microchipping cats to assist with the broader issue of stray, feral and unwanted cats in WA.

 We work proactively with key stakeholders and collaborate with other animal welfare groups and Local Government Authorities to advance the welfare of cats in Western Australia.

 Cat Haven is run by both paid staff and volunteers and we greatly value their contribution, along with the incredible generosity of our patrons, supporters, donors, foster carers, corporate sponsors and the media.
 See our kind sponsors here.

 Cat Haven’s core values underpin our actions and guide our behaviour as individuals and as an organisation.
 They are fundamental to the way we work to achieve our mission and aspirations.